mdn/content/files/en-us/web/api/clipboard/write/index.md

 ### Return value

 A {{jsxref("Promise")}} which is resolved when the data has been written to the clipboard.
-The promise is rejected if the clipboard is unable to complete the clipboard access.
+The promise is rejected if the clipboard is unable to write the data.

+### Exceptions

+- `NotAllowedError` {{domxref("DOMException")}}
+  - : Thrown if writing to the clipboard is not allowed.

 ## Security considerations

 [Transient user activation](/en-US/docs/Web/Security/User_activation) is required.
 The user has to interact with the page or a UI element in order for this feature to work.

-The `"clipboard-write"` permission of the [Permissions API](/en-US/docs/Web/API/Permissions_API) is granted automatically to pages when they are in the active tab.

 ## Examples